GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-deprecation-trial/index.md

         -  It's not possible to delegate to all third-party domains via `*` in the meta tag.
 1. Load your website in Chrome 100 (or later) and continue receiving the full User-Agent string.

-Note: a third-party embed is able to register and opt in to the trial without requiring the top-level site to delegate permission via Permissions Policy or `<meta http-equiv="delegate-ch">`.
-The [standard advice for third-party origin trials](/en/docs/web-platform/third-party-origin-trials/) applies.
+Note: a third-party embed can register and opt in to the trial without requiring the top-level site to delegate permission via Permissions Policy or `<meta http-equiv="delegate-ch">`.
+The [standard advice for third-party origin trials](/docs/web-platform/third-party-origin-trials/) applies.

 ### Demo